MicrosoftDocs/azure-aks-docs/articles/aks/aks-communication-manager.md

  :::image type="content" source="./media/auto-upgrade-cluster/Save.jpeg" alt-text="The screenshot shows how to save.":::

  10. Click the "When a HTTP request is received" button and copy the URL in the "HTTP POST URL" field.
-This URL will be used shortly to configure event subscription web hook.
+This URL is used shortly to configure event subscription web hook.

  :::image type="content" source="./media/auto-upgrade-cluster/Http_post.jpeg" alt-text="The screenshot shows how to copy Http post URL.":::

 ## Create ARN system topic and event subscription.

-Click "Event Subscription" to create an event subscription of the above system topic.
+Click "Event Subscription" to create an event subscription of the system topic.

 :::image type="content" source="./media/auto-upgrade-cluster/Event_Sub1.jpeg" alt-text="The screenshot shows how to create an event subscription.":::